chanhong/pdolite/README.md

 PdoLite
 ================

-Very lite PDO database class with lite query builder
+Very lite PDO database class with lite query builder and SIDU (Select, Insert, Delete, Update).

+One class file with the size of 22 KB.

+You can also use all the native PDO methods: http://php.net/manual/en/book.pdo.php

 Installation
 ------------

-$ ./composer.phar require chanhong/pdolite ~1.0-dev
+$ ./composer.phar require chanhong/pdolite 1.0.x-dev

 Usage
 -----